Renat Gafurov

 Renat Zaytunovich Gafurov (Ренат Зайтунович Гафуров) (born 8 October 1982) is a former motorcycle speedway rider from Russia.
 He earned 16 caps for the Russia national speedway team.

 Career

 After representing Russia in the 2003 Speedway World Cup, Gafurov won the silver medal with Simon Vlasov and Siergiej Filiushin at the 2004 European Pairs Speedway Championship in Debrecen, Hungary.

-He began his British leagues career when he signed for Oxford Silver Machine during the 2005 Elite League speedway season but only rode in three fixtures, although he did represent Russia again the 2005 World Cup.
+Gafurov began his British leagues career when he signed for Oxford Silver Machine during the 2005 Elite League speedway season but only rode in three fixtures, although he did represent Russia again the 2005 World Cup.

 Gafurov came to prominence after winning the Russian national championship in 2006.
 He also enjoyed a better season in Britain with the Swindon Robins.

-In 2009, he secured a second Russian national title and also won the 2009 Individual European Championship.
+In 2009, Gafurov secured a second Russian national title and also won the 2009 Individual European Championship.

-In 2011, he won 2011 European Speedway Club Champions' Cup with Vostok Vladivostok and returned to the British Leagues with Poole Pirates.
-In 2012 he signed for Belle Vue Aces.
+In 2011, Gafurov won 2011 European Speedway Club Champions' Cup with Vostok Vladivostok and returned to the British Leagues with Poole Pirates.
+In 2012, he signed for Belle Vue Aces.